BCusack/Seon/Extended/death_of_smartphone.md

-# Beyond Doomscrolling: Boredom, Thought Trains, and a Kinder Companion (TED‑style)
+# Beyond The Smart Phone: Boredom, Thought Trains, and a Kinder Companion

 Version: 0.2 (Draft)
 Owner: The Seon Core Team